poucotm/Verilog-Gadget/README.md

 ```

 * Verilog Gadget: Insert Template
-	- Insert user template text from the file specified in settings
+	- Insert user-template text from the file specified in settings
 	- Multiple templates are possible
 ```
 	e.g)